RPanczak/SNC_Swiss-SEP4/README.md

-# SNC_Swiss-SEP3
+# SNC_Swiss-SEP4

 Swiss-SEP3
 Development and validation of third release of Swiss-SEP index.

-Extending work on `SNC_Swiss-SEP2` with more up to date and more data and shifting towards OS software.
+Extending work on `SNC_Swiss-SEP2` (and 3) with more up to date and more data and shifting towards OS software.

 Based on: